"Will I ever get these clinical summaries done?"

 What's in it:

-Why it matters: Set the goal for the visit and help form your initial and differential diagnoses
+Why it matters: Set the goal for the visit and understand patient's signs and symptoms of the chief complaint.

 What’s in it: